DevOps-MBSE/AaC/.github/pull_request_template.md

 - None

 ### Breaking Changes
 Include pertinent changes that qualify as breaking changes.
-Be sure to include information of the impact to end users and additional information for addressing the break if more than a version transition is necessary for mitigating.
+Be sure to include information about the impact to end users and additional information for addressing the break if more than a version transition is necessary for mitigating.
 - None

 ### Feature Improvement Changes